- About Food Items: Ingredients and Prepared Foods

 What are Branded Products?

+The details of a branded product are only available to MealSuite internal staff with database access to the system.
 As an internal MealSuite user with database access to the system, you can read about Branded Products in the following article: Branded Products.

 Requesting a Food Item/Ingredient be Added to System